dkobak/simclr-cifar10/README.md

 ```
 python simclr-cifar10.py
 ```
 The code is optimized for readability and hackability.
+Results are SOTA for SimCLR on CIFAR10.
 PRs welcome.

 |Backbone|Batch|Sec/epoch|Loss/batch|kNN k=10|lin precomp|lin augm|
 |--------|-----|----------|----|-----------|-------|----|